CCurl/c3/README.md

 - This is NOT an ANSI-standard Forth system.
 - This is a byte-coded implementation.
 - The Linux version is 64-bit but can also be 32-bit.
-- c3 provides 10 "virtual registers"", r0 thru r9.
+- c3 provides 10 "virtual registers", r0 thru r9.
 - c3 provides 10 temporary words, T0 thru T9.
 - Not many primitives are built into the base executable.
 - The rest is built using those primitives (see core.f).